Åbjøra

-Åbjøra or Åelva is a river in the municipality of Bindal in Nordland county, Norway.
+Åbjøra is a river in Bindal Municipality in Nordland county, Norway.
 It begins in the mountains between the Tosen fjord and the Namdalen valley.
 The 59 km long river passes through some lakes, including the lake Åbjørvatnet, then past the village of Åbygda, and ends in the Osan fjord, not far from the village of Terråk.
 It is a small river but good for fishing for salmon or sea trout.